niels-slotboom/notes/Submanifolds.typ

 $
   inprod(phi^* omega, X)_cal(M) = inprod(omega, phi_* X)_cal(N), quad forall X in T_p cal(M), quad omega in T_phi(p)^* cal(N).
 $<pullbackDefn>
-That is, the pairing between a covector and a vector is preserved under the pushforward-pullback action of $phi$.
+That is, the canonical pairing between a covector and a vector is preserved under the pushforward-pullback action of $phi$.
 This is a natural requirement: having defined how directions deform under $phi$, we want to ensure that objects measuring those directions (i.e. 1-forms) adapt in a compatible way.
 Equivalently, this can be written as
 $
   (phi^* omega)(X) = omega(phi_* X), quad forall X in T_p cal(M), quad omega in T_phi(p)^* cal(N).
 $